Denis2054/AI_Educational/README.md

 ## Opening Google Jupytyer Notebooks online
 There is nothing to download or install locally unless you wish to do so.

-You can access Google Colaboratory by clicking on one of the Jupyter Notebooks in any of the repositories in my environment on GitHub.
+You can access Google Colaboratory by clicking on one of the Jupyter Notebooks in any of the repositories in the Denis2054 repositories on GitHub.
 Then click the Colab button at the top of the Notebook.

 You can also download the Jupyter Notebook and open it from Colaboratory:
 [Link to Colaboratory](https://colab.research.google.com/)